How to safely use ACEIs or ARBs in patients with chronic kidney disease

 Keep in mind, there's no "max SCr" beyond which an ACEI or ARB can't be started.
 But patients with severe renal impairment are more prone to increases in SCr and K and need more frequent monitoring.
 Recommend halving the ACEI or ARB dose if the SCr creeps up MORE than 30% or potassium approaches 5.5 mEq/L.

 Suggest cutting back on diuretics and reducing the dose or stopping medications that raise potassium (potassium-sparing diuretics, TMP/SMX, etc).
 Recommend holding the ACEI or ARB if SCr stays 30% above baseline despite dose reductions or potassium is 5.5 mEq/L or above.
 Suggest trying to restart the ACEI or ARB once the labs improve.
 Encourage plenty of fluids to avoid dehydration.
 Caution to avoid NSAIDs especially chronically.
 Tell patients that dehydration or NSAIDs can further compromise kidney function.
-For further information, see notes on, "How to restart ACEI or ARB in patients after acute kidney injury (AKI)?!"
-Also see, "algorithm of monitoring ACEIs and ARBs".
+Get our notes "How to restart ACEI or ARB in patients after acute kidney injury (AKI)?!" and algorithm of monitoring ACEIs and ARBs".
 More pharmacists will be monitoring labs to improve drug therapy.